-The College has been awarded two T Level Capital Fund Building and Facilities Improvement Grant (TLCF BFIG).
-The two projects will commence in early 2023 and are to be completed by Sept 23.
-The grants are to be matched funded 50% by the College as follows:
+The College was awarded two T Level Capital Fund Building and Facilities Improvement Grants (TLCF BFIG).
+The two projects were due to commence in early 2023 and were to be completed by September 2023.
+The grants were to be matched funded 50% by the College, additional analysis is included on page 10.